Skip to main content

 There are two common ways to access the built-in accessibility checker in Microsoft Office applications:

-1. Check for accessibility before generating the PDF: Did you create the original document in Microsoft Word or another word processing application?
+1. Check for accessibility before generating the PDF: Did you create the original document in Microsoft Word, Google Docs, or another word processing application?
 If you did, be sure to check for accessibility within that application before you produce the PDF.
 This will reduce the number of issues you may encounter and save you valuable time.
+Use the Microsoft Office Accessibility Checker or GrackleDocs for Google Workspace, for example.

 2. Set title property in Microsoft Word before generating the PDF: If you created your original document in Microsoft Word, be sure to set the title property before generating the PDF.
 In your Microsoft Word document, click the File tab, select Info, and then under the Properties heading, enter a title for the document in the Title field.